mhcrnl/Terminal-Calculator/README.md

 ### Any Questions ? ###

 * If you have a request, you can send me an email !
-I will reply as quickly as possible !
+I will reply as soon as possible !